TJM/vault-gcp-secrets/charts/vault-gcp-secrets/README.md

 # Vault GCP Secrets

+NOTE: This repo is _barely_ maintained.
+If you need something from it, please fork it.

 Use vault agent to keep a `vault_gcp_secrets_roleset` service account key updated as a Kubernetes secret, either for docker-registry or generic (Opaque).
 This can be used for various other pods needing access to Google Services without having a vault agent